utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 # Moving around in Bash

-> Of note: I use the terms "folder" and "directory" interchangeably here.
+> I use the terms "folder" and "directory" interchangeably here.
 They are the same thing.

 ## Goal